Angelina-Ibarra/ECEN744-FinalProject-SA-PINNs/README.md

 ## Conda Environment Setup (Recommended)

-The repository now includes a `requirements.txt` for a modern tested stack.
+The repository now includes a `requirements.txt` for an updated tested stack.

 1. Create and activate a conda environment: